 Experiencing holidays FOR LONG PERIODS OF TIME

 Talking about holidays, another big part of a Cast Member’s life is experiencing holidays for long periods of time.
-For example, Mickey’s Not-So-Scary Halloween Party is starting on August 16 this year.
+For example, Mickey’s Not-So-Scary Halloween Party starts in August.
 That means that Disney Cast Members will be surrounded by spooky delights for more than two months before the actual holiday.
 And while most of us LOVE this, it can get a little annoying at times because by the time Halloween comes we feel like it has already passed and we are more than ready for Christmas.
 And if you’re a part of the Disney entertainment family, auditions for Halloween roles start in April or May, so for those Cast Members the holidays are extended even longer.